 Red, black, green, white... there are several "colours" of pepper.
-These indicate the level of maturity of the berries when they are picked, but also the level of drying of the berries.
+These indicate the level of maturity of the berries at the time of picking, but also the level of drying of the berries.

 Green pepper is a pepper that is harvested early.
 It has a rather mild taste.

 Red pepper is a mature pepper.
 The berries are harvested when they are red.
 Then it is dried in the shade to preserve its aromas.

 White pepper is a red pepper that has been soaked in water until it loses its pericarp.
 It is then rubbed and dried.

 East Timor is located in Southeast Asia.
 It is in this former Portuguese colony that Pierre Poivre discovered what he considers to be one of the best peppers.
 We are in the second half of the 18th century and the famous botanist is trying to put an end to the Dutch monopoly.
 At that time, the Timorese were just beginning to develop the cultivation of this liana on the island.

 While the world pepper production reaches more than 355,000 tons, Timor favours a more reasoned production.
 Vietnam is the world's leading producer, followed by India.

 East Timor black pepper has the medicinal virtues of the other varieties of Piper Nigrum pepper.

-It calms refluxes, relieves stomach pain, it helps to fight against water retention, it opens up the appetite, it relieves dysentery..
+It calms refluxes, relieves stomach pain, helps to fight against water retention, opens up the appetite, relieves dysentery..

-Rich in piperine, this pepper is renowned for its toning benefits.
+Rich in piperine, this pepper is renowned for its tonic benefits.
 It is also used as part of diets.